2.4 - Operational boundary

 Requirements relating to the operational boundary

-Initial Level: criterion E1
+Beginner level: criterion E1

-🔎 This corresponds to the magnitude or importance criterion as defined by the Regulatory GHG Assessment or the ISO 14064-1 standard: “Indirect emission items estimated as substantial from a quantitative point of view are to be retained.
-A minimal magnitude threshold to be considered is expressed as a percentage.
-It establishes the minimum proportion of indirect emissions of the operational boundary to include.
-The magnitude threshold must not be less than 80%. ”
+🔎 This corresponds to the magnitude or materiality criterion as defined by the Regulatory GHG Assessment or the ISO 14064-1 standard: “Indirect emission categories considered quantitatively substantial shall be retained.
+A minimal magnitude threshold to consider is expressed as a percentage.
+It establishes the minimal proportion of the operational boundary's indirect emissions to include.
+The magnitude threshold shall not be lower than 80%.”

 Emission sources considered non-significant are justified, documented and reported (concerned categories and non-significance criterion).

-Standard and Advanced Level: criteria E2 and E3
+Standard and Advanced level: criteria E2 and E3

 The notion of significance criteria remains relevant for the organisation: